Profiles

 Today, Arjun is Principal Designer at Canvs, a product design studio that’s made a name for itself by staying obsessively good at the intersection of design, tech, and business.
 But long before this, Arjun began his journey the way many designers dream of ending theirs, by starting his own studio right out of college.

-Arjun talks about: Interesting challenges that come with being a Principal Designer, and how not just being involved with the day-to-day work, but also being clued in to the larger industry is what gives him true insight.
+Arjun talks about the challenges that come with being a Principal Designer, and how not just being involved with the day-to-day work, but also being clued in to the larger industry is what gives him true insight.

 “As a part of my role, a lot of people come to me with questions of all manner.
 So the task becomes not just to have oversight over all these projects, but also have a deep understanding of the overall industry.”